 With data segmented and grouped, banks can make more informed choices on the best, most cost effective data management blueprint during a merger or acquisition.

 Most likely, banks will need instant access to just a small part of their overall data archive and infrequent access to the rest.
-If so, employ a hybrid approach where you convert a portion of data needed for immediate access into the production system; migrate the rest to a less expensive archive.
+If so, employ a hybrid approach where you convert a portion of data needed for immediate access into the production system; migrate the rest to a less expensive archive solutions, such as the ILS Image Browser, OmniView.
 This ensures your bank only pays to convert what you actually need within the core system.
 Quickly migrating other data minimizes costs and disruptions.

 From intimidation to optimization